Log in as:

 Conclusion

-We hope that this document is helpful to you in starting a Clubhouse in your area.
+We hope that this information is helpful to you in starting a Clubhouse in your area.
 In doing so, you are joining a fast growing federation of Clubhouse communities from cities and towns around the world.
 We currently average 20 new Clubhouses each year.
-We strongly encourage embarking on this exciting venture with the support of a Certified Training Base.
+We strongly encourage embarking on this exciting venture with the support of a Clubhouse International authorized Training Center.
 Clubhouse International is available to provide technical assistance to you as well and we can be reached at (212) 582-0343.
-Our Website is www.clubhouse-intl.org.
+Our Website is https://clubhouse-intl.org.
 Finally, as you begin to have in-depth conversations about the Clubhouse Standards and starting a Clubhouse, we encourage you to purchase the TEACH Manual.
 This manual provides a commentary to each of the Standards and can assist you in developing a dialogue among the key players in your community about the Clubhouse Model of rehabilitation.
 TEACH is available from Grand Avenue Club for $30.00 and their address is: 210 East Michigan Avenue, Milwaukee, Wisconsin 53202.

 Translate »